 NICA GRiT is a national program that aims to increase female participation in the sport of mountain biking by 10% over the next five years with a focus on recruitment and retention of girls and female coaches in NICA leagues.
 Currently, girls represent 20% of the NICA national student-athlete participation.
 Focused efforts are needed to increase teenage female involvement as well as the number of adult female coaches.
 By providing skills development, promoting positive physical health, confidence and self-esteem and providing coach training, NICA’s goal is to provide a fun, safe and competitive environment for young women to excel.

 Teen Trail Corps (TTC) is a national program empowering NICA student-athletes to take a leadership role in promoting trail advocacy, land stewardship and courteous and respectful use of trails.
 Teens Trail Corps seeks to raise awareness among the next generation of cyclists through leadership, involving student-athletes in conservation efforts and providing them the tools to educate their peers on how to be a good mountain bike advocate.

 Lauren Duensing, NICA VP of Programs stated; “We are pleased with the objectives met, feedback received, and success of the 2018 NICA Conference!
 All aspects of the conference met expectations and further propelled NICA on its’ mission to get #morekidsonbikes.
-Bentonville not only delivered, but raised the bar on the full local mountain bike conference experience.”
+All aspects of Bentonville, Arkansas not only delivered, but raised the bar on the full local mountain bike conference experience.”